pdebuyl/euroscipy_document/budget.rst

 The rooms for the main conference track is the Dupréel room.

-* Total cost for saturday and sunday: 1100 euros.
+* Total cost for friday and saturday: 750 euros.

 Satellite meetings
 ------------------

-No satelitte meeting is organized in 2012.

-* 200 euros for the Dupréel room.
-* No cost for H.1301.
+* No information yet.

 Global cost for the venue
 -------------------------

-The total cost for the venue is 1100 euros.
+The total cost for the venue is 750 euros.

 Poster panels
 =============